 Dr. Amanda Neuber

 Born and raised in South Jersey, Amanda now lives in Philadelphia with her husband and two daughters.
-She is also a professional photographer and will forever be a cheerleader at heart.
+In her spare time, Amanda is an avid photographer and has more recently become an accidental sunflower farmer.
+Feel free to ask more!

 Talk to Amanda about:

-- The only color you need in your wardrobe is black (and animal print...)
+The only color you need in your wardrobe is black